 Many of the more than 100 individual and joint projects of the NRP 70 and NRP 71 have addressed market aspects and regulatory mechanisms.
-These projects focus on the following core question:
+These projects focus on the following core questions:

 - Economic efficiency: What economic impact does steering (taxes) have relative to promotion (subsidies)?
-What is the effect of alternative electricity tariff?
+What is the effect of alternative electricity tariffs?
 What about the contradiction between macroeconomic and individual rationality?

 - Environmental compatibility: How are renewable energies being integrated in the market?
 What options are there for future market design?
-What is the situation with respect to the governance of companie?
+What is the situation with respect to the governance of companies?